Location: Abernethy Swimming Pool, Nethybridge, Inverness-shire, PH25 3ED

 The ability to review your work in the pool will make it much easier to make the adjustments needed to improve your stroke.
 Quite often there is a mismatch between what you are actually doing and what you ‘think you are doing’.
 There really is no substitute for seeing this with your own eyes.

-Alice Goodridge and Sarah Wiseman are both ASA Level 2 swimming teachers and STA/ASA Level 2 Open Water Swimming Coaches with years of experience teaching and coaching swimmers of all ages and abilities in the pool and in open water.
-They are both accomplished long-distance swimmers, having completed numerous solo and relay swims between them.
-Sarah is also a Level 3 Mat Pilates Teacher.
+Alice Goodridge is an ASA Level 2 swimming teacher and STA Level 2 Open Water Swimming coach with years of experience teaching and coaching swimmers of all ages and abilities in the pool and in open water.
+Alice is an accomplished long-distance swimmer, having completed numerous solo swims, including swimming the English Channel and length of Loch Lomond.
+Alice is a fully qualiﬁed Beach Lifeguard (RLSS NVBLQ) and holds an up to date First Aid certiﬁcate.